protocolbuffers/protocolbuffers.github.io/content/editions/overview.md

 ### Prototiller {#prototiller}

+Currently, all conversions to editions format are handled by the Protobuf team.

-We provide both a migration guide and migration tooling that ease the migration to and between editions.
+When this shifts to a self-serve model, we will provide both a migration guide and migration tooling to ease the migration to and between editions.
 The tool, called Prototiller, will enable you to:

 *   convert proto2 and proto3 definition files to the new editions syntax, at scale